ldbo/SpuriousEmu/Readme.md

 emu report --timeline --table --shorten --skip-streaks 10 program.spemu-out
 ```

+### Disclaimer

+SpuriousEmu was initially started during an internship at the *NATO Cyber Security Centre* during the summer of 2020, and is now developped on my spare time.
+It is highly experimental, so you may expect it to fail on most real-life samples.

 ## Dependencies

 Python 3.8 is used, and SpuriousEmu mainly relies on [PyParsing](https://github.com/pyparsing/pyparsing) for VBA grammar parsing, and [oletools](http://www.decalage.info/python/oletools) to extract VBA macros from Office documents.
 Report tables are generated using [PrettyTable](https://github.com/jazzband/prettytable).